sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 #### Can it open links in a specific browser on my Mac?

-You can use my free [Velja app](/velja) for this.
+You can use my [Velja app](/velja) for this.
 Create a custom rule where you set Hyperduck as the source app.

 #### The link did not open on my Mac right away